ibm-cloud-docs/cephaas/volume_view.md

 You can also use the alias `sds` as an alternative to `software-defined-storage` and `vol` as an alternative to `volume` for the CLI actions.
 {: tip}

+For more information about available command options, run `ibmcloud sds volume --help`.

 ## View list of all volumes from the CLI